Sciatica or sciatic pain can be debilitating. If you are suffering from it, you would know exactly what I mean.

 I have written about why they are a good revenue stream previously.

-On a more serious note, you should 100% watch the exposé CBC did ten years ago before going for a spinal decompression treatment.
-It’s quite mind blowing.
+On a more serious note, you should 100% watch the exposé CBC did eleven years ago before going for a spinal decompression treatment.
+It’s quite mind-blowing.

 Other forms of manual therapy such as spinal mobilisation and other type of hands-on soft tissue therapy can be offered in conjunction with exercise.
 However, there is no good evidence to suggest that they are useful when used alone (i.e. without exercise).